Roshanell/Roshanell/README.md

 <h3 align="center">More about Me:</h3>

-- 🔭 I’m currently working on **Houston Stargazers Site with NASA APOD Integration**
+- 🔭 I’m currently learning  **how to create APIs, React.JS, MongoDB**

 - 💬 Ask me about **sci-fi, spooky, or mythological things!**